 Christopher Harrod, Public Relations Director

 The PRD coordinates and supervises all aspects of the Band as seen from outside.
-The public relations area of the Band allows members to develop their skills in photography, publicity, recruiting, design, publications, and computing by spreading the name of the Band both in and outside of the Cal community.
+The public relations area of the Band allows members to develop their skills in photography, publicity, recruiting, design, publications, and fundraising by spreading the name of the Band both in and outside of the Cal community.

 Mary Mijares, Drum Major